What Is the JDE Orchestrator?

 JDE Orchestrator Training

-Learn more about our training program where participants learn to create useful orchestrations in hours instead of weeks of months.
+Learn more about our training program where participants learn to create useful orchestrations in hours instead of weeks or months.

-Orchestrator works at the application level using form requests.
+The Orchestrator works at the application level to automate manual tasks using Form Requests.
 Conceptually, this is similar to recording a macro in Excel.
+In addition, the following other components can be added to Orchestrations to create comprehensive integration and automation solutions.

 - Rules can be used to add conditional logic.